More ways to help manage your money

 Check whether you have insurance that could cover your mortgage, loan or credit card payments or replace some of your income.
 These policies include: Payment Protection Insurance; accident, sickness and unemployment insurance; and income protection.
 They may have been offered with life assurance policies or when you took out your mortgage, card or loan.

 You may also want to think about your car insurance renewal.
 If you are no longer using your car for work, you may also be able to reduce your car insurance premium if you remove ‘commuting use’ from your policy.

 Speak to your loan, credit card or car finance providers

 If you’re worried about missing a credit card, loan or car finance repayment, contact your finance provider before it happens.
 They may be able to support you by offering options to ease the pressure temporarily.

-If you have a loan or credit card with us, our support tool helps you explore your options.
+If you have a loan or credit card with us, explore our support options.

 Further support is available if you have a car finance agreement with us.

 Please also visit our money worries page for more tips and advice to help you stay on top of your finances.
 Additionally, the Money Navigator Tool on the Money Advice Service also gives instant help based on your circumstances.